antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/howto/sorting.rst

 =========================

 The key-function patterns shown above are very common, so Python provides convenience functions to make accessor functions easier and faster.
-The operator module has :func:`operator.itemgetter`, :func:`operator.attrgetter`, and starting in Python 2.5 an :func:`operator.methodcaller` function.
+The :mod:`operator` module has :func:`~operator.itemgetter`, :func:`~operator.attrgetter`, and a :func:`~operator.methodcaller` function.

 Using those functions, the above examples become simpler and faster: